Skip to main content

 The Value of Medicines Awards

-Since 2011, Medicines New Zealand has rewarded outstanding researchers for undertaking innovative research into the use of medicines or vaccines through the Value of Medicines Award.
-In 2022 Medicines New Zealand relaunched the award scheme, after a brief hiatus due in part to the COVID-19 Pandemic.
+Since 2011, Medicines New Zealand has recognised and celebrated outstanding researchers for undertaking innovative research into the use of medicines or vaccines through the Value of Medicines Award.
+After a brief hiatus, the award scheme was relaunched in 2022 with a renewed focus on supporting both emerging and established researchers.

 The Innovation Jump Start Award

-Designed to support a new or continuing project in the area of drug disovery and development, the Innovation Jump Start Award will be awarded to one of New Zealand’s potential future leaders in biopharmaceutical innovation.
+Designed to support a new or continuing project in the area of drug discovery and development, the Innovation Jump Start Award is awarded to one of New Zealand’s potential future leaders in biopharmaceutical innovation.

-This Award is open to applications from early career scientists including current postgraduate students (Masters and PhD Candidates) in life-science disciplines which are relevant to the biopharmaceutical sectors such as pharmacology, genetics, physiology, biochemistry and immunology to Health Care Professionals who are pursuing a research-focussed career.
+• Current postgraduate students (Masters and PhD Candidates) in life-science disciplines relevant to the biopharmaceutical sector, such as pharmacology, genetics, physiology biochemistry and immunology.

-As the Award is intended for early career researchers, applicants’ highest qualification is anticipated to have been conferred within the past ten (10) years.
+* As the Award is intended for early career researchers, an applicant's highest qualification is anticipated to have been conferred within the past 10 years.

 Value of the Award

-The Award recipient will receive a prize package with a total value of up to $30,000* NZD.
+The recipient of the Innovation Jump Start Award will receive a prize package with a total value of up to $30,000+ NZD.
 This includes:

 The Award for Excellence in Innovative Medicines Research

-The second award available this year is The Award for Excellence in Innovative Medicines Research.
-It continues the traditions of the earlier Value of Medicines Award (2011-2018) which was awarded for an outstanding research project involving innovative use of medicines or vaccines.
-The Award for Excellence in Innovative Medicines Research recognises a New Zealander who has made a significant scientific or clinical contribution to the development of innovative medicines or vaccines.
-The Award takes a broad view of success and is designed to recognise and celebrate the efforts of an established New Zealand researcher to ensure that the biopharmaceutical research sector thrives in New Zealand.
+The Award for Excellence in Innovative Medicines Research continues the traditions of the earlier Value of Medicines Award (2011-2018) which was awarded for an outstanding research project involving innovative use of medicines or vaccines.
+This award takes a broad view of success and is designed to recognise and celebrate the efforts of an established New Zealand researcher who has made a significant scientific or clinical contribution to the development of innovative medicines or vaccines.

-The award winner, to be selected by Medicines New Zealand, will be presented with the Value of Medicines Trophy in recognition of their significant contribution to innovative medicines research in New Zealand.
+The winner of this award is selected by Medicines New Zealand, and is presented with the Value of Medicines Trophy.

 2018